 A table giving the latest physical register assigned to each architected register.
-Written in ID; the entry number that is written is based on the architected register, that entry is written with the new physical register number.
+Written in ID; the entry number that is written is the architected destination register (say, t2), that entry is written with the new physical register number, (say 92).
 Since it's written in the ID stage it reflects the part of the program that has passed through ID.